Computing and Computer Games Technology: Skills and Training

 Effective Information Searching

 For postgraduates, searching skills is introduced in your Research Methods and Project Management module.
-Take a look at Gheyas and Abdullah (2016) as an example review.
+Take a look at Gheyas and Abdullah (2016) or Kargar et al. (2024) as example systematic literature reviews.

 For undergraduates, searching skills is included in one of your first year modules.
 The literature review process is applied in your final year module CMP6200/DIG6200 for the Individual Honours Project.